csiro-crop-informatics/repset/README.md

 the `-resume` flag ensures that previously computed results (or partial results) are re-used.

-Default execution will simulate, align and evaluate reads from a small dataset (a single chromosome from the genome assembly of *A thaliana*).
+Default execution will simulate, align and evaluate reads from a few small datasets defined in [`conf/simulations.config`](conf/simulations.config).
-You can use the `--debug` flag to reduce compute requirements in trial runs on the default data set.

 ## Note on terminology (mapping vs alignment)